ir-rafio/IJPC-2025-Problemset/Editorial.md

 <details>
 <summary>Proof</summary>

-The correctness of the strategy can be proven in three steps.
+The correctness of the strategy can be proven by proving three claims.

 ---

-Before proving any of the steps, let's establish the premise of the argument.
+Before proving any of the claims, let's establish the premise of the argument.

 Suppose there are two houses: